-MERYNTH'S UNIVERSEMake me a universe, said Mernyth, one that is compatible with the known laws of physics, and which corresponds to observations of the cosmos.
-Maybe use Ockham’s razor to shave off elements added to make the standard model feasible.
+Make me a universe, said Mernyth, one that is compatible with the known laws of physics, and which corresponds to observations of the cosmos.
+Maybe use Ockham’s razor to shave off ideas added to the standard model.
 Shave off paradoxes, recourse to infinities, inflation from nothing, universes without number, strings, singularities, extra dimensions, dark matter, dark energy, ideas of non-reality, and things like that.
-Run things backwards if necessary to make it work.
+Run things backwards if necessary in order to make it work.
 Make me a new paradigm.
 There has to be some simple underlying theory, some unified force, which accounts for nature, for the things we observe.
-Also, as Mr. Newton required, admit nothing more than such as can be true and sufficient to explain appearances.
+Also, as Mr. Newton required, admit nothing more than such as can be true and is sufficient to explain appearances.
 If you can make such a universe, perhaps it can be the one you in reality live in.

 All right Mernyth, said I, you shall have your universe.
 We start with a resonance, a standing vibration.
 These things have been around a long time.
 Mr. De Broglie liked them.
 This vibration is the basic building block in your universe.
 We will call it the planck unit.
 It is as big as Mr. Planck said it was.
 Remember, it is not a particle, just a resonance.
 Call it a vibration if you like, or even the prime resonance.
 The planck unit can have several nodes, and can resonate in several different ways.
 These are not extra dimensions, they are simply nodes.
 While they can vibrate in different ways, they are stable at any temperature and at any time.
 But they can be converted into mass.